jgarber623/aria-collapsible/README.md

 </aria-collapsible>
 ```

+With the markup above, the Web Component will associate the control with one or more regions using the `aria-controls` attribute.
+For region elements without `id` attributes, unique values will be generated.
+Clicking the control element will alternatively show or hide the associate regions by toggling those element's `hidden` attribute.

 > [!IMPORTANT]
 > It's recommended that you include the `hidden` attribute on the control element.
 This attribute will prevent the control from being displayed until the Web Component initializes and removes the `hidden` attribute.

-With the markup above, the Web Component will associate the control with one or more regions using the `aria-controls` attribute.
-For region elements without `id` attributes, unique values will be generated.
-Clicking the control element will alternatively show or hide the associate regions by toggling those element's `hidden` attribute.

-> [!TIP]
+> [!IMPORTANT]
+> It's recommended that the region element(s) immediately follow the control element in HTML source order.
+See the [Focus and Reading Order](https://adrianroselli.com/2020/05/disclosure-widgets.html#Order) section in [Disclosure Widgets](https://adrianroselli.com/2020/05/disclosure-widgets.html) for additional information.

-> Styling the control and region elements is entirely up to you.
+Styling the control and region elements is entirely up to you.
 Beyond the semantics of the `hidden` attribute and browsers' default styling, this Web Component is unstyled out of the box.
 Use your imagination.
 Get creative.
 The sky's the limit!

+In addition to the above-mentioned Disclosure Widgets article, the Web Accessibility Initiative's [Disclosure (Show/Hide) Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/) page provides additional examples where you may consider using this Web Component.

 ## Optional Attributes